glue-viz/glue/doc/getting_started.rst

 Actually, something even niftier is going on.
 Behind the scenes, the image client defines subsets in *pixel* coordinate space -- this is not directly applicable to the catalog.
-However, it *is* possible to translate latitude and longitude into the pixel space of the image (Glue sets up this link automatically when you load the image).
+However, it *is* possible to translate RA and Dec into the pixel space of the image.
 Glue is able to indirectly deduce the pixel coordinates (in the image space) of each entry in the catalog, and use this information to copy the subset definition.

 This is a powerful feature of Glue, and greatly simplifies specifying links between data sets.
-For example, if we loaded a third data set (call it other_image) and connected it's latitude-longitude attributes with the catalog, Glue would automatically know how to make all the following translations and more:
+For example, if we loaded a third data set (call it other_image) and connected it's RA/Dec attributes with the catalog, Glue would automatically know how to make all the following translations (and more):

- * latitude/longitude in other_image to pixel x/y in the original image
+ * RA/Dec in other_image to pixel x/y in the original image
  * pixel x/y in other_image to pixel x/y in the original image
  * pixel x/y in other_image to latitude/longitude in all 3 data sets

 .. note::

     We can't always copy/paste subsets across data.
-For example, plot two attributes besides latitude/longitude in the scatter widget, and define a subset.
-The underlying region of interest is now defined according to the plotted attributes, which cannot translate to the image.
+For example, plot two attributes besides ra and dec in the scatter widget, and define a subset.
+The underlying region of interest is now defined according to the plotted attributes, which do not translate to image coordinates.
 If you try to copy/paste this subset onto the image, it will fail and simply clear the image's subset definition.

 Saving Subsets